mbowerman1/Linear_Reg_Snapchat_Political_Ads/README.md

-# Predicting Views for Snapchat Ads Based On Spending and Country Targeted
+# Predicting Impressions for Snapchat Ads Based On Spending and Country Targeted
 For my linear regression models, I chose to look at the open data on Snapchat political ads.
 My simple regression model used Amount spent by advertiser over current campaign in US dollars (USD$) as the independent variable and Number of ad views ("impressions") by Snapchatters as the dependent variable.
 The VLOOKUP function was used to convert all non-USD currency amounts to USD.
 A scatterplot showed, not at all unexpectedly, a positive relationship between the two variables.

 ## Simple Linear Regression Model